 Experience with the Enterprise Mission Assurance Support Service (eMASS);

-George Mason University is the largest public research university in Virginia, classified at the Carnegie R1 highest research activity level, with an enrollment of over 38,000 students studying in over 200 degree programs.
+George Mason University is the largest public research university in Virginia, with an enrollment of over 38,000 students studying in over 200 degree programs.
 Mason is an innovative, entrepreneurial institution with national distinction in a range of academic fields.
-Mason, located in the City of Fairfax in Northern Virginia at the doorstep of Washington, D.C., has unmatched geographical access to a numerous federal agencies and national laboratories.
+It was classified as an R1 research institution in 2016 by the Carnegie Classifications of Institutes of Higher Education.
+Mason is located in the city of Fairfax in Northern Virginia at the doorstep of the Washington, D.C., metropolitan area, with unmatched geographical access to a number of federal agencies and national laboratories.
 Northern Virginia is also home to one of the largest concentrations of high-tech firms in the nation, providing excellent opportunities for interaction with industry.
 Fairfax is consistently rated as being among the best places to live in the country and has an outstanding local public school system.

 Mason Ad Statement:

 George Mason University is an innovative, entrepreneurial institution with national distinction in both academics and research.
 Mason holds a top U.S. News and World Report

 George Mason University is a public, comprehensive, research university established by the Commonwealth of Virginia located in Northern Virginia, outside of Washington, D.C.
 Mason was initially founded as a branch of the University of Virginia in 1949, and became an independent institution in 1972.
 George Mason University is an innovative and inclusive academic community committed to creating a more just, free, and prosperous world.